awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-notebooks-and-internet-access.md

 + One or more security groups with inbound and outbound rules that together allow the following traffic:
   + NFS traffic over TCP on port 2049 between the domain and the Amazon EFS volume\.
   + TCP traffic within the security group\.
 This is required for connectivity between the JupyterServer app and the KernelGateway apps\.
-+ If you want to allow internet access, you must attach an internet gateway or NAT gateway\.
++ If you want to allow internet access, you must use NAT gateway with access to internet \(for example, via an internet gateway\)\.
 + If you don't want to allow internet access, you must create interface VPC endpoints \(AWS PrivateLink\) to access the following:
   + The SageMaker API and SageMaker runtime\.
 This is required to run Studio notebooks and to train and host models\.
   + Amazon S3 and other AWS services you require\.
+  + If you're using SageMaker Projects in SageMaker Studio without internet access, you need a VPC endpoint for Service Catalog\.

   You must associate the security groups for your VPC with these endpoints\.